jainmahi1/Instagram-clone/README.md

 # Instagram-clone
-This is my first Instagram clone
+This is my first Instagram clone!